Pāvils Dreijmanis: Besides Riga

 Outside Riga Dreijmanis built a primary school in Allaži (1925), a country club in Ļaudona (1924), designed a country club in Ropaži as well.
 In the 1930s Dreijmanis built very little, but had strong influence on the development of architectural styles in Latvia.
 His contributions to newspapers and journals were pointed, sometimes even critical, and for that reason they were effective.
 Being a strict opponent to any superficial, formal experiments, he often expressed his opinion on styles.
 For outstanding public service Pāvils Dreijmanis was awarded the Atzinības krusts medal and the Order of the Three Stars.

 Chess player

-Dreijmanis been known as chess enthusiast and player.
-After the World War I was one of the Riga chess club founders.
-In 1924 he participated in the first Latvian Chess Championship, which shared 7th-8th place (Hermanis Matisons won).
+Dreijmanis has been known as chess enthusiast and player.
+After the World War I, he was one of the Riga chess club founders.
+In 1924 he participated in the first Latvian Chess Championship, in which he shared 7th-8th place (Hermanis Matisons won).